 You can offer a better firewall experience for your users by adding your application to the Firewall Exceptions List automatically at install time and removing it at uninstall.

-Configuring firewall rules in Advanced Installer is simple and painless: you can authorize certain TCP or UDP ports, or register a whole process (your application) with the Windows Firewall with just a few mouse clicks.
+Configuring firewall rules and their appurtenance to groups is simple and painless in Advanced Installer: you can authorize certain TCP or UDP ports, or register a whole process (your application) with the Windows Firewall with just a few mouse clicks.

 Additionally, the firewall configuration tool in Advanced Installer is completely integrated with the Windows Installer technology, allowing the use of Properties and Formatted values, localizable display name for authorized applications and ports as well as conditional configuration of firewall rules.

 Besides specifying firewall rules for your application (or individual ports), you can also alter the global firewall configuration, when installing and/or uninstalling.